-Our unconditional forecast of the monthly ERP is 0.51% (6.16% annualized).
+Our unconditional forecast of the monthly ERP is 0.70% (8.41% annualized).
 Change in Inflation has a positive coefficient and is above its average.
 Therefore it contributes positively to our ERP prediction and target position.
-LOAN has a negative coefficient and is below its average.
+FRB Loan Officer Survey has a negative coefficient and is below its average.
 Therefore it contributes positively to our ERP prediction and target position.
 NAPM has a positive coefficient and is above its average.
 Therefore it contributes positively to our ERP prediction and target position.
-PCA Price has a negative coefficient and is above its average.
+PCA of Price Indicators has a negative coefficient and is above its average.
 Therefore it contributes negatively to our ERP prediction and target position.
-UR has a negative coefficient and is below its average.
+Unemployment Rate has a negative coefficient and is below its average.
 Therefore it contributes positively to our ERP prediction and target position.
-Given this, our monthly ERP forecast is 1.82% (21.80% annualized) and we therefore target a postion of 150% in the S&P 500.
+Variance Risk Premium has a positive coefficient and is below its average.
+Therefore it contributes negatively to our ERP prediction and target position.
+Given this, our monthly ERP forecast is 1.53% (18.40% annualized) and we therefore target a postion of 150% in the S&P 500.